 With a slightly misleading name, Central America actually refers to an area located on the southernmost part of North America.
 It comprises seven countries: Belize, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua and Panama.
 The region, while small, has a lot of attractions for tourists – ancient ruins, cultural activities, a multitude of biodiversity, beautiful Caribbean and Pacific beaches, as well as stunning landscapes, due to the volcanic nature of the region's geology.

-San Pedro Volcano on Lake Atitlan
+1. San Pedro Volcano on Lake Atitlan

 Lake Atitlan is one of the top attractions in Guatemala.
 The lake itself is serene and beautiful, you can go kayaking, hiking around the lake, and visit small local villages where Maya populations live to this day.
 On the shores of the lake, you'll find a number of volcanoes, but San Pedro is one of the most popular hikes.
 It takes about 3 hours to hike up, and the walk is rather tough, but at the top, you will be rewarded with stunning views of the surrounding landscapes.

-Acatenango near Antigua
+2. Acatenango near Antigua

 One of the most challenging and rewarding is the climb up the Acatenango volcano.
 It's normally done as an overnight hike, waking up to the stunning views from the summit.
 It's a steep hike, the top is cold to sleep at and even experienced hikers might find it a challenge.
 But the highlight of the Acatenango hike is the views over the active crater, which if you are lucky, will reward you with never-seen before eruptions of smoke and lava.

-Boqueron Volcano in San Salvador
+3. Boqueron Volcano in San Salvador

 The drive from the city is only about 20 minutes and the hike is about 40 minutes there and back.
 The paths are clearly marked and there are wooden steps to walk up, so it's not really a hike per se.
 At the top, you can see inside the crater, with a bit of smoke rising up.
 There are also lovely views over the other side of the volcano.
 At the bottom of the hike, you can find a number of restaurants offering delicious local food, as well as stores with souvenirs.

-Masaya Active Volcano Park
+4. Masaya Active Volcano Park

 If you want to see an active volcano up close and personal, then take a tour up the Masaya Volcano in Nicaragua.
 It's reachable both from Granada and Managua, and you typically need to either take a tour or rent a car to go up.
 Once at the parking lot at the top, you can walk up to the viewpoint of the crater, which is most impactful during the night and evening, as you can see the lava glowing red at the bottom.
 Keep in mind that you can't stay very long, both because other groups are probably behind you, but also because of the smoke and the strong smell of sulfur.

-Concepcion Volcano on Ometepe Island
+5. Concepcion Volcano on Ometepe Island

 Ometepe is a chill spot, with lake beaches, lots of nature, quaint cafes, and lovely views.
 Most of the people who visit the island, hike up one of the two volcanoes.
 I went up the Concepcion since I was in Nicaragua during the rainy season, and Maderas just gets too muddy.
 There are two hiking options here, you can go halfway to the Mirador, or the lookout point, from where you get spectacular views of the surrounding countryside – this is the option I chose.
 You can also go all the way up to the crater, but this is quite a bit more challenging, and of course more rewarding.

-Cerro Negro in Leon
+6. Cerro Negro in Leon